raspy135/Qun-mk2/README.md

-When the sequencer is running | The current position of the sequencer When trying to switch Scene, while pressing LOOPER PLAY | The current selected Scene When trying to switch Track, while pressing LOOPER REC | The current selected Track When trying to mute Trace, while pressing PARAM | The current mute status of the Tracks When trying to switch Bucket, while pressing MODE PLAY | The current selected Bucket
+When the sequencer is running | The current position of the sequencer When trying to switch Scene, while pressing LOOPER PLAY | The current selected Scene When trying to switch Track, while pressing LOOPER REC | The current selected Track When trying to mute Track, while pressing PARAM | The current mute status of the Tracks When trying to switch Bucket, while pressing MODE PLAY | The current selected Bucket